 You have now created surfaces that represent the distance from towns, distance from railroads, and topographic slope.
 However, you have not found cells that meet the model criteria.
-To obtain this, you will use the Raster Calculator Tool.
+To obtain this, you will use the Raster Calculator tool.
 This tool allows you to perform mathematical and logical operations on cells and write the result to a new raster grid.
-Here we will make use of the logical operators to find cells that meet a certain criteria.
+Here we will make use of the logical operators to find cells that meet certain criteria.
 Cells that meet the criteria will be coded as 1, or TRUE, whereas cells that do not meet the criteria will be coded as 0, or FALSE.
 These 1/0 or TRUE/FALSE grids are known as binary raster grids.
 Let's start by finding all the cells that are within 2 miles of a railroad.

-- Navigate to Spatial Analyst Tools followed by the Map Algebra subtoolbox. - □ Click on the Raster Calculator Tool. - Provide the following syntax: rail_dist <= 3218.7 (This number is roughly equivalent to 2 miles.
-You have to specify the distance in meters because the horizontal units of this map are in meters, and that is how the distance units in the Euclidean distance grid are defined). - □ Name the Output Raster rail_dist_re.
+- Navigate to Spatial Analyst Tools followed by the Map Algebra subtoolbox. - □ Click on the Raster Calculator tool. - Provide the following syntax: rail_dist <= 3218.7 (This number is roughly equivalent to 2 miles.
+You have to specify the distance in meters because the horizontal units of this map are in meters, and that is how the distance units in the Euclidean distance grid are defined).
+Note that you should choose variables and operators from the boxes and avoiding typing to avoid potential errors.

-Click Run to execute the tool.
+- □ Name the Output Raster rail_dist_re. - □ Click Run to execute the tool.
 The output should automatically be added to your map.